 post all UnQlite problems on the public

-forum or the unqlite-users
+issues system or the unqlite-users

 Tell us the UnQLite version and your operating system.
 Tell us the name and version of all relevant sub-components.

 Showing us a real source code example repeating your problem is the best way to get our attention and it will greatly increase our chances to understand your problem and to work on a fix (if we agree it truly is a problem).

 Lots of problems that appear to be UnQLite problems are actually just abuses of the unqlite API or other malfunctions in your applications.
 It is advised that you run your problematic program using a memory debug tool like valgrind or similar before you post memory-related or "crashing" problems to us.

 the problems or bugs you describe are considered to be bugs, we want